lindsey98/COVID-Dialogue/src/README.md

-# COVID Dialogue Generation Model
+# COVID-19 Dialogue Generation Model

 ## The pretrained models will be uploaded soon.